ResetXPDR/MSFS_AutoFPS/README.md

 Now fully compatible with MSFS 2020 and 2024 in the one app, this app aims to improve the MSFS user experience by automatically changing key MSFS settings that impact MSFS performance and smoothness the most.
 It has an easy to use UI and provides features such as:<br/>
 - Automatic TLOD adjustment when in the air to either achieve and maintain a target FPS or to an altitude schedule, the latter as an expert option,
-- A choice between VFR (GA) and IFR (Airliner) flight types, which defaults to settings suitable to each flight type and is fully customisable in Expert mode.
+- A choice between VFR (GA) and IFR (Airliner) flight types, which defaults to settings suitable to each flight type and is fully customisable with four additional profiles available in Expert mode.
 - Auto target FPS option, which is useful if you don't know what target FPS to choose or if your flight types are so varied that a single target FPS value is not always appropriate,
 - A greatly simplified non-expert default UI option that uses pre-defined settings for an automated experience suited to most user scenarios,
 - An Expert Option, which allows user customisation of the following:
   - A choice of TLOD automation method, each suitable for different specific uses of the app, namely FPS Sensitivity, FPS Tolerance, Auto TLOD and FPS Cap,
   - Auto raising and lowering of the minimum or base TLOD option, depending on low altitude performance being either very favourable or poor respectively,
   - Auto lowering of the maximum or top TLOD at night option, reducing system workload by not having to draw distant scenery that can't be seen in the dark anyway,
+  - Automatic OLOD adjustment option based on an automatic or user-definable OLOD range and altitude band (AGL),
   - MSFS 2020 only
     - Cloud quality decrease option for when either FPS can't be achieved at the lowest desired TLOD or when the GPU load is too high,
-    - Automatic OLOD adjustment option based on an automatic or user-definable OLOD range and altitude band (AGL),
   - MSFS 2024 only
     - Auto settings reduction option for MSFS 2024, activated under marginal performance conditions to help improve FPS and reduce VRAM usage.
     - Auto cloud increase option with TLOD Min/Base + enabled and sufficient performance margin exists.